MolSSI-Education/python-data-analysis/_episodes/02-pandas.md

 periodic_data.sort_values(by='MeltingPoint')
 ~~~

-This will sort  the rows (axis=0) by the column values by default .
+This will sort  the rows (axis=0) by the values in the 'MeltingPoint' column.
+If you are familiar with Excel, this is similar to how spreadsheets are sorted if you sort based on one of the columns.
+This sort will return a DataFrame where elements with the lowest melting point are listed first.

 It is also possible to columns based on values in a row.
 However, they all have to be the same type (numeric or string).

 For example,